SeHellmann/dynConfiRIDP/README.md

 - **End-to-End Benchmarking**: Enhance the `fit_rtconf_models_formula` wrapper to systematically track and report the wall-clock time for each model-subject fit, providing a simple framework for performance profiling.
 - **Improve Nested Parallelism**: Make the nested parallel plan (`n_cores = c(outer, inner)`) more robust, particularly in handling error propagation, logging, and potential orphaned processes from inner workers.
 - **Refactor Density Interface**: The `ModelParameters` struct currently uses the Adapter Pattern (via the `to_density_vector` method) to communicate with the legacy density functions.
 This interface should be refactored so the density functions can accept the `ModelParameters` struct directly.
-- **CI/CD Unit Tests**: The current GitHub Action only checks that the package *builds* and *installs*.
-A full `testthat` suite should be added to validate the numerical correctness of the density functions and the fitting process.
+- **CI/CD Unit Tests**: A minimal `testthat` suite has been added to verify the core build and Cpp linking.
+This initial setup should be expanded by adding more tests to validate all the different functionalities of the package (*pre-processing, density functions, ...*).

 ## References